Cat fleas (C. felis) will cause painful bites, suck blood to induce anemia, transfer pathogens, and produce allergic reactions on humans.

 2. Chigoe fleas (Tunga trimamillata & the Tunga penetrans) are different when compared to the cat fleas discussed above.
 For example, Chigoe fleas will live in humans and tend to burrow deep into your skin, which the cat fleas won’t do.

-3. Human fleas (Pulex irritans) mainly bite pigs and human being.
+3. Human fleas (Pulex irritans) mainly bite pigs and human beings.
 However, these Pulex irritans are significantly more prone to occur among wildlife or animal farms.
 For example, pigpens become highly infested with these human fleas.

 But, dog fleas (Ctenocephalides canis) don’t just take dogs as their hosts but will also bite and infest cats drawing blood to survive and reproduce.